IQDevs/blog/_posts/2017-09-07-Device Drivers and Communication Protocol Specification Design.markdown

 Our specification will cover both the HLD and the LLD sides of the project.

 ### HLD
 What would you like your device to do?
 This is the type of question an HLD can answer.
 Since I'm the one writing this blog post, I have decided to stick to writing the shortest specification possible.
 We're going to allow the control of all digital and analog pins remotely.
-This can be formly written as follows:
+This can be formally written as follows:

 ```
 The device driver will allow serial access to all input and output pins (both analog and digital) on the following boards: